- Victoria, despite everything – we’re almost through this

 We have allowed our leaders to become lazy.
 We’ve allowed them to exclusively adopt approaches that more often than not throw the baby out with the bathwater.
 Running a country, especially in a fair way, is no easy task.
 I don’t claim for a second that I could do it.
 But those who are, asked for the job.
 They pleaded for your votes.
 They signed a contract with all of us to not only protect and advance our interests as a people, but to do so in a way that is in line with our basic cultural values.
 They continue to breach that contract and we continue to let them.
 So while I’m not ashamed of my country, we are heading down a path that could very well take us to a point where my country is no longer recognisable; no longer mine and no longer yours.

-If you still aren’t convinced, consider the fact that US President Trump recently told our PM Turnbull “You are worse than I am”, when discussing the treatment of refugees.
+If you still aren’t convinced, consider the fact that US President Trump told Malcolm Turnbull “You are worse than I am”, when discussing the treatment of refugees.
 There could be nothing more un-Australian than to be compared with, let alone considered worse than, the current US President.

 One of my favourite quotes, usually attributed to Edmund Burke, is “The only thing necessary for the triumph of evil is for good men to do nothing”.
 For an Irishman, he’s done a pretty good job of describing the Australian spirit in my opinion.
 For we have always held ourselves up to be those good men (and women).
 Those who stand up and call out bullshit when it needs to be called.
 Those that stand up for the little guy, particularly when they are being persecuted by a much bigger guy.